-The ERAS applications are reviewed upon receipt.
-If a candidate meets the above requirements, they are contacted via email about an interview.
-The anesthesiology department strives to promote a professional environment that encourages varied perspectives from residents with diverse life experiences with diversity being one of our core values.
+Our department strives to promote a professional environment that encourages varied perspectives from residents with diverse life experiences, as diversity is one of our core values.
 We are committed to recruiting and supporting a diverse residency community.

 The Interview Day